Kaholo/kaholo-plugin-aws-ec2/README.md

 ### Parameter: Dry Run
 If enabled, this tests the release request with AWS to check for potential errors without actually releasing any address.

-## Method: Describe instance

-**Description**

-Describes the specified instances or all of AWS account's instances.
-This method calls ec2 [describeInstances](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#describeInstances-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
-4. Instance IDs - Array of instance IDs.
-5. Filters - Array of filters
-6. DryRun (boolean) - hecks whether you have the required permissions for the action, without actually making the request, and provides an error response.
-7. Max Results - The maximum number of results to return in a single call.
-To retrieve the remaining results, make another call with the returned ```NextToken``` value.
-8. Next Token - The token to request the next page of results

 ## Method: Create VPC